Schedule Your Free Case Evaluation

 What Jobs Have On-Call and Standby Time?

-On-call and standby time is time that an employee is subject to an employer’s control without actually working.
+On-call and standby time is time that an employee is subject to an employer’s control without working.
 An employee must be ready to work, so they cannot use this time as free time.
 On-call and standby time are often necessary in fields where unusual hours are required.
-This includes:
+Examples include the following:

-• Healthcare Staff: This includes doctors, nurses, and other medical staff.
+• Healthcare Staff: There are 88 hospitals in Los Angeles County, which translates to a lot of hospital staff.
+This includes doctors, nurses, and other medical staff.
 These employees may have shifts that last for two or three days, staying at the hospital during their on-call time and sleeping at the hospital.
 In other cases, healthcare workers may not be at a hospital but are required to return to work within a specified time of being called in.

 • Firefighters: A firefighter’s on-call time may be spent on-site at their station unless they are needed.